 My research workload was small in Week 51.
 I spent most of the time contacting research participants, shopping for Christmas stuff and cleaning the kitchen, dining space and bathroom.

-On Wednesday, my friend John also asked me to a farewell lunch.
+On Wednesday, my friend asked me for a farewell lunch.
 He specialises in Economics.
 We always have lots of topics to discuss, and it is also amusing that he uses many linguistics terms in our conversation.
 We both have experience of living abroad for a decent period, and we always agree about how local people tend not to change their language use (vocabulary and expressions) towards people from other countries or cultures.
-They (we) sometimes just forget to use a simple expression that cannot be misunderstood and that can work in intercultural communication.
+They (we) sometimes just forget to use a simple expression that cannot be misunderstood and that can work in intercultural settings.

 On Christmas Eve, we spent the afternoon shopping, cooking a turkey, potatoes and brussels sprouts, and decorating a table with Christmas flowers and crackers.
-On Christmas Day we had an early dinner at home and went to a cinema to watch Jumanji!
+On Christmas Day we had an early dinner at home and went to a cinema.